 Naagin 4: Nia Sharma Is The NEW Naagin; Actress Thanks Ekta Kapoor For The Opportunity

 Ekta Kapoor's supernatural show Naagin has been in the news since a long time.
-The makers are all set to launch the fourth installement.
+The makers are all set to launch the fourth installment.
 Recently, Naagin 4 makers had released a promo in which two naagins were seen taking the responsibility of saving the 'nagmani' from the evil forces.
-It was speculated that Puja Banerjee and Krystle D'Souza might play the roles of naagins.
+It was speculated that Puja Banerjee and Krystle D'Souza might play the roles of the naagins.
 But now, Ekta has finally announced the first naagin!
-Nia Sharma been locked to play the role of a naagin.
+Nia Sharma has been locked to play the role of a naagin.

 Nia Sharma Is The New Naagin